softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 ## Overview

-The third lab will deploy a NodeJS Web Application using Google Cloud Build.
+The third lab will deploy a NodeJS Web Application to App Engine using Cloud Build.

-> Note that unlike in previous labs, we will not destroy the application.
-This is due to a limitation in App Engine.
-The application can be disabled to stop traffic and stop costs incurred by App Engine.
-However, you can delete a service, except for the `default` service.
+> At this time, there is a 1:1 mapping between an application on App Engine and the project it is deployed to and deleting an application is not supported.
+To stop traffic and stop costs incurred by App Engine, the application can be disabled instead.
+However, you can delete a service in App Engine, except for the `default` service.
 See [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine) for more information on App Engine.

 ## Create Google App Engine Application

 Create the Google App Engine Application that the pipeline will deploy to.

-1. Navigate to `App Engine` form the top left menu, it will be under the `Compute` sub-heading.
+1. Navigate to `App Engine` from the top left menu, it will be under the `Compute` sub-heading.

 You will notice that there is currently no application and the option to create one is available.